reykjavikingur/node-handlebars-generator/README.md

 Registering a page means to designate that a particular template should be rendered with particular data to generate a particular file in the eventual output directory.

+### registerPageFactory(pageFactory)

+* `pageFactory` {Function} given a source path, should give a corresponding page path, if any

+You can register pages in bulk by providing a function that maps source paths to page paths, that is, indicates what pages should be registered for which of the source paths.

+### registerDataFactory(dataFactory)

+* `dataFactory` {Function} given a page path, should give an object (if any) to be combined with the data specifically registered to the page (if any)

+Data factories allow bulk association of data to pages, in addition to page-specific registrations.

 ### generatePages(directory, options, callback)

 * `directory` {String} the path to the output directory, where template renderings will be written as files according to the page registrations